 - Green leafy vegetables

-Daily supplementation is also a viable strategy for menopausal women to bolster their intake of these essential nutrients.
+Daily supplementation is also a viable strategy to bolster your intake of these essential nutrients.

 The ‘orange peel’ appearance of cellulite